 What causes an imbalance of microbial cells in your gastrointestinal system?

-A big cause of microbial dysbiosis is the use of antibiotics.
-Antibiotics are of course used medicinally to manage and arrest some bacterial illnesses and can be life-saving, however you also ingest antibiotics as a result of their use in farming.
+One of the biggest contributors to microbial dysbiosis is the use of antibiotics.
+Antibiotics may of course be life-saving, however you may also ingest antibiotics as a result of their use in farming.
 Not only will antibiotics alter the microbiome but excessive or inappropriate use can result in antibiotic resistance making them less effective when they are needed.
-Certain other drugs can also disrupt your microbiome.
+Certain other drugs such as proton pump inhibitors (eg Nexium prescribed for reflux or GORD) or pain medications can also disrupt your microbiome.

 Some other causes of microbial dysbiosis include: